 Lisbon is one of the safest cities in Europe, but we do have pick-pockets.
 As in any city, just be careful carrying your stuff in public transportation.
 Public healthcare is free if you come from within the EU, but you'll have to have your EU Health Card.
-Private healthcare, in the venue’s neighbourhood you have two options: CUF Descobertas and Clínica Lusíadas.
+For Private healthcare you have two options near the venue - CUF Descobertas and Clínica Lusíadas.